Lemon Balm Benefits

 Lemon Balm

-Lemon balm enhances relaxation and sleep by boosting GABA and serotonin levels in the brain and protecting against stress-related damage.
+Cognitive Function: Lemon balm enhances cognitive performance by inhibiting acetylcholinesterase, boosting acetylcholine levels in the brain, and protecting against oxidative stress and inflammation.

-Lemon balm can ease digestive issues by calming the nervous system, reducing inflammation, and positively affecting gut bacteria, improving symptoms like bloating and cramps.
+Digestive Health: Lemon balm relieves digestive issues like bloating, gas, and cramps by calming the autonomic nervous system, reducing inflammation, and promoting a healthy gut microbiome.

 What is Lemon Balm